adamk72/coding-conventions/README.md

     - Remove hard coded values (1024, 768)
     - isMobile, isTablet is poor practice
   - Or better, let Tailwind handle that decision.

-- Why are `./pages/*/index.tsx` simply functions to a component?
-  - What is the purpose of `./pages` in general?